maitreyaranade/gitbook-pub-md/SemiconductorDevices/SemiconductorDevices.md

 - Inversion: Occurs when sufficient gate voltage attracts minority carriers, forming a conductive channel at the surface.

-- Threshold Voltage \(V_T\): The gate voltage at which strong inversion begins and a conducting channel is formed.
+- Threshold Voltage $V_T$: The gate voltage at which strong inversion begins and a conducting channel is formed.

 ### MOSFET definition
 - A MOSFET (Metal–Oxide–Semiconductor Field-Effect Transistor) is a three-terminal device (Gate, Source, Drain) where current between source and drain is controlled by gate voltage.